 Type: Soft skill.

-The difference between communication skills and customer service skills comes down to a combination of empathy and product knowledge.
+The difference between communication skills and customer service skills lies in a combination of empathy and product knowledge.

 Here are two examples:

-1. Salesperson Sam being able to recite the company’s two-week return policy from memory means they have great communication skills.
+Salesperson Sam being able to recite the company’s two-week return policy from memory shows great communication skills.

-2. On the other hand, if Salesperson Taylor tells the customer the same thing but also gives customized advice referring to the customer’s upcoming month-long business trip that they discussed just earlier, that means they have excellent customer service skills.
+On the other hand, if Salesperson Taylor tells the customer the same thing while also giving customized advice about the customer’s upcoming month-long business trip they discussed just earlier, that shows excellent customer service skills.

-And there’s so much more that goes in this bucket.
 Customer service skills include a range of social smarts that the salesperson needs to know how and when to use.
-Knowing when to listen, anticipating customer questions, taming irate shoppers or simply solving a customer’s problem are all part of this skill set.
+Knowing when to listen, anticipating customer inquiries, taming irate shoppers or solving a customer’s problem are all part of this skill set.

 Related resume skills for sales associates: